 The University of Hawai‘i was founded in 1907 as the College of Agriculture and Mechanic Arts, and agriculture has been central ever since to its land-grant mission of research, extension (outreach), and instruction.
-The academic curriculum of UH Mānoa’s Department of Tropical Plant and Soil Sciences (TPSS) encourages a broad understanding of how plants interact with the physical, chemical, and biological environment at the molecular, tissue, whole-plant, and population levels.
-Four undergraduate options and customized graduate coursework provide opportunities to explore tropical plants and soils in the laboratory, greenhouse, and field settings.
+The academic program of UH Mānoa’s Department of Tropical Plant and Soil Sciences (TPSS) is the Tropical Agriculture and the Environment (TAE) undergraduate program.
+This undergraduate program spans two departments: TPSS and Plant and Environmental Protection Sciences .
+The combined program encourages a broad understanding of how plants interact with the physical, chemical, and biological environment at the molecular, tissue, whole-plant, and population levels.
+Five undergraduate options and customized graduate coursework provide opportunities to explore tropical plants and soils in the laboratory, greenhouse, and field settings.
 Coursework in enterprise management with an emphasis on analytical decision-making provides valuable skills for students seeking a career in business.

 Students are expected to have achieved the following goals upon the completion of their course of study.
 These outcomes related to the knowledge and skills acquired, and their attitudes and commitment to wider professional and community needs.
 For horticulture, these outcomes are the same as the published learning outcomes for four-year horticulture programs (HortTechnology 2013 Vol 23 p 237)

 - Communicates appropriately and clearly in a variety of oral and written forms to both professional and non-technical audiences.